goodjinny/sre-app/README.md

 5. Run ``Get upload status`` query for getting a result of previous upload processing

 ## Backlog
-- create **CheckFilesUpload** command for checking of not uploaded files (to conclude fileUpload sessions)
 - setup running **CheckFilesUpload** command via crontab
 - create **GetUploadStatus** command and run it via crontab
 - create **SendNotification** queue message/handler to notify a user about found vulnerabilities (in **GetUploadStatus** command)